msenselab/CoativeVisualSearch/README.md

-# Contextual Cueing in Collaborative Visual Search
+# Contextual cueing in co-active visual search: joint action allows acquisition of task-irrelevant context

-Xuelian Zang1,2 Artyom Zinchenko3, Jiao Wu1, Xiuna Zhu3, Fangfang4 & Zhuanghua Shi3
+Xuelian Zang1, Artyom Zinchenko2, Jiao Wu1, Xiuna Zhu2, Fang Fang3 & Zhuanghua Shi2
-1. Institutes of Psychological Sciences, College of Education, Hangzhou Normal University, 311121, China
-2. Center for Cognition and Brain Disorders, Affiliated Hospital of Hangzhou Normal University, 310015, China.
+1. Center for Cognition and Brain Disorders, Affiliated Hospital of Hangzhou Normal University, 310015, China.
-3. Department Psychologie, Ludwig-Maximilians-Universit√§t M√ºnchen, Munich, Germany
+2. Department Psychologie, Ludwig-Maximilians-Universit?t M®πnchen, Munich, Germany
-4. School of Psychological and Cognitive Sciences and Beijing Key Laboratory of Behavior and Mental Health, Peking University, Beijing, 100871, China
+3. School of Psychological and Cognitive Sciences and Beijing Key Laboratory of Behavior and Mental Health, Peking University, Beijing, 100871, China

 *.
 Note Xuelian Zang and Artyom Zinchenko contributed equally to this manuscript.

 ## Abstract

-Repeatedly presenting a target within a stable search array facilitates visual search, an effect termed ‚Äúcontextual cueing‚Äù.
-Previous solo-performance studies have shown that contextual learning requires explicit allocation of attentional resources to the task-relevant repeated context, while repeated, but task-irrelevant subsets of items show no contextual benefits.
-Lack of attention to repeated, but task-irrelevant contexts may weaken contextual cueing.
-In a co-active  environment, however, people often share some attention to both self-relevant and co-actor relevant context.
-Whether participants can acquire  co-actor relevant, but self-irrelevant repeated contexts remains unsolved.
-Thus, the present study adopted the contextual cueing paradigm under the co-active social context.
-Participants learned a cued subset of the search display (either black or white) in the learning phase, and tested the search performance for the irrelevant subsets in the transfer phase.
-The experiment was conducted either in a solo condition (Experiments 1 and 3) or in a joint-action condition(Experiment 2).
-Contextual cueing was observed in all three experiments in the training phase.
-However, contextual learning of the irrelevant context in the transfer session was only manifested in the joint-action Experiment 2.
-Our findings suggest that shared focus of attention between partners enables representations of a coactor's task prompting contextual learning of otherwise irrelevant context.
-We conclude that the social interaction may widen the scope of attention, thus facilitating the acquisition of task-irrelevant contexts.
+Repeatedly presenting a target within a stable search array facilitates visual search, an effect termed as °∞contextual cueing°±.
+Previous solo-performance studies have shown that successful acquisition of contextual memories requires explicit allocation of attentional resources to the task-relevant repeated contexts.
+By contrast, repeated, but task-irrelevant contexts could not be learned when presented together with repeated task-relevant contexts due to blocking effect.
+Here we investigated if such blocking of context learning could be diminished in social context, when the task-irrelevant context is a task-relevant for a co-actor in joint action search mode.
+We adopted the contextual cueing paradigm and extended to the co-active search mode.
+Participants learned a context-cued subset of the search displays (color-defined) in the training phase, and their search performance was tested in the transfer phase, where previously irrelevant and relevant subsets were swapped.
+The experiments were conducted either in a solo search mode (Experiments 1 and 3) or in a co-active search mode (Experiment 2).
+Consistent with the classical contextual cueing studies, contextual cueing was observed in the training phase of all three experiments.
+Importantly, however, in the °Æswapped°Ø test session a significant contextual cueing effect was manifested only in the co-active search mode, but not in the solo search mode.
+Our findings suggest that social context may widen the scope of attention, thus facilitating the acquisition of task-irrelevant contexts.

 ## Data and code

-* data: Exp1_AllData.mat,  Exp2_AllData.mat, Exp3_AllData.mat
+* data: Exp1_AllData.mat,  Exp2_AllData.mat, Exp3_AllData.mat, Exp2RTTh.mat
-* Analysis codes:  dataProcessAll_Exp1.m,  dataProcessAll_Exp2.m,  dataProcessAll_Exp3.m
+* Analysis codes:  dataProcessAll_Exp1.m,  dataProcessAll_Exp2.m,  dataProcessAll_Exp3.m, dataProcessExp2v3.m